 6. Hurricane Ridge

-Another option — for kids ages 8 and under only — is sledding on the small hill west of the visitor center.
+Another option — for kids ages 8 and younger only — is sledding on the small hill west of the visitor center.
 The national park permits kids to sled and tube for free (though all visitors to the national park pay the entrance fee) with their own tubes or plastic sleds.
 Runner sleds are not permitted.
 Kids ages 9 and older and adults are not allowed to sled here; they can tube at the ski area's dedicated tubing hill.

-Warm up: The Hurricane Ridge Visitor Center is usually open and has restrooms, exhibits, a park film and warming area.
-From mid-December to the end of March, the Hurricane Ridge Snack Bar and Rental Shop is open from 10 a.m. to 4 p.m. weekends and holiday Mondays.
+Warm up: The Hurricane Ridge Visitor Center is usually open and has restrooms, exhibits, a park film and a warming area.
+From mid-December to the end of March, the Hurricane Ridge Snack Bar and Rental Shop is open from 10 a.m. to 4 p.m. on weekends and holiday Mondays.
 Check here for exact dates.